ParkerBarrett959/NavFuse/README.md

 * Step 1: Navigate to the CelesTrak Space Data Page: https://celestrak.org/SpaceData/
 * Step 2: In the "Earth Orientation Parameter (EOP) Data" Box, download the latest csv file
 * Step 3: Move the downloaded csv file to the /NavFuse/data/ directory
+* Step 4: Use the public Rotations::getEops() function in your code with a string path to the csv file as an argument to parse the csv and extract the EOPs

+For an example of what the csv file should look like, the file titled "EOP-Last5Years.csv" in the "test/testData" directory is a good reference.
+This file may be outdated at the time you are reading this, but it is used for unit testing.
+For an example reference of how to call the public "getEops()" function, see the usage in unit tests here: https://github.com/ParkerBarrett959/NavFuse/blob/main/test/RotationsTest.cpp#L421

-Note: NavFuse looks for the EOP file specified at runtime - you do not need to rebuild if you change files or did not follow these instructions during the initial build
+Note: NavFuse looks for the EOP file specified at runtime - you do not need to rebuild if you change files or did not follow these instructions during the initial build, as long as the file location does not change.